Ebaghae/waze_project/README.md

 # waze_project
-this contains notebooks concerning the waze project .
+This contains notebooks concerning the waze project .
+This project was carried out to predict and prevent User Churn on the Waze driving application.